athifjey/BoomCar/ReadMe.md

 This is a Node.js application that exposes endpoints for a Rental Car booking application.

 This model application is built with Node.js + Express.js, with files being stored as JSON, and the application is CORS enabled.
+The services are built with Microservices approach.

 The following operations can be performed with the endpoints exposed by BoomCar application